Why Your Vermont LLC Needs a Registered Agent

 The Incfile Registered Agent Service for Vermont LLCs

 If you have an LLC that’s incorporated in Vermont and you need a Registered Agent, we can help.
-Incfile provides a complete Registered Agent service for any Vermont business—plus, we offer the first year free (normally a $119 annual cost).
+Your Registered Agent is completely free for the first year and only $119 a year

 We are authorized to conduct business in Vermont and can legally act as your Registered Agent.